AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

    ![](assets/mark-multi-valued.png)

+   There is another checkbox,&nbsp;**Learner Configurable, **which**&nbsp;w**hen disabled, the learner will not be able to see the field on the Profile page.

 1. Add the values using a CSV or by clicking **Modify Values**.

    ![](assets/add-values.png)

 1. Click **Done**.

+**Note:&nbsp;**Once is the user group is created and the field is populated, multi values cannot be converted to single values, and vice versa.

 ## Add multi-valued active field via CSV